fastai/fastpages/_posts/2020-03-04-fastpages-actions.md

 ---
-title: How fastpages uses GitHub Actions
+title: How fastpages Uses GitHub Actions
 summary: A tutorial of how fastpages uses GitHub Actions for automation.
 toc: true
 comments: true